 Multiple peer-reviewed scientific studies have established a strong connection between Paraquat exposure and the development of Parkinson's disease.
 Research has shown that individuals exposed to Paraquat have a significantly elevated risk — in some studies, up to 2.5 times higher — of developing Parkinson's compared to those not exposed.

 The manufacturers of Paraquat-based products have been aware of these risks for decades but failed to adequately warn users.
-Thousands of agricultural workers, farmers, and residents living near treated areas may have been unknowingly exposed to this dangerous chemical.
+Thousands of agricultural workers, farmers, and residents living near treated areas may have been unknowingly exposed.
+If you believe you have valid paraquat claims, a free case review can help determine your options.

 Farmers, farmhands, and crop workers who applied or worked near Paraquat